July 29, 2021

 In addition to intelligent search tools, an IVMS makes proactive notifications possible when an incident occurs.
 For instance, you can set up alerts that detect people or motion after hours or detect when people are in unsafe locations.
 Detection and alerts aren’t limited to people.
 You could also set up alerts for inactivity on a machine line or if a piece of equipment goes offline, allowing you to respond to the situation immediately.

 Samsara’s Site Visibility solution is a reliable, flexible PoE security camera system that captures high-quality footage.
 Our cloud NVR allows customers remote access to footage anytime, from anywhere.
-Our intelligent VMS (or IVMS) brings powerful AI to any third-party IP security camera for enhanced worksite visibility.
+Our IVMS brings powerful AI to any third-party IP security camera for enhanced worksite visibility.
 Search for specific incidents faster and spend less time monitoring footage using intelligent detections and alerting.
 With Samsara’s Site Visibility solution, you can:

-• Track your fleet, equipment, sites, and more via a single dashboard via Samsara’s Connected Operations Platform.
+Track your fleet, equipment, sites, and more via a single dashboard with Samsara.

-Looking to learn more about how Samsara can benefit your on-site operations?
-Get in touch with our team today to learn more or get a free trial.
+Click here to learn more about how Samsara can benefit your on-site operations.